voberoi/atariemailarchive-data/README.md

 >
 > No, I don't think there were threads.
 It probably hadn't been invented yet so it wouldn't be in the raw data.
 In fact, I don't think there was raw data, just ASCII text.
 And there wasn't much of a UI.
 It was just text.

-... so I instead read all the messages and if they were clearly replies or topically linked to prior messages then I threaded them.
+I read every single message.
+If a message was clearly a reply to a prior messages then I added them to the same thread.
 If you find obvious errors, let me know.

 ## What's the schema?